-Most of you are already callused CSA members, well-equipped with various strategies for successfully tackling what can sometimes feel like an overwhelming box of food.
+We like to kick off each Fall CSA season with a refresher on how to store your fall veggies.
+Apologies to our callused members who have received this info a dozen times already!
 For our new members, here are a few pro-tips for prioritizing your produce for consumption and storing items that don’t get consumed immediately.
 The great thing about Cool Season veggies is that they generally store in your fridge or on the counter much longer than wilt-prone summer salad greens or fruitfly-attracting tomatoes and cucumbers.

 - Not-so-hardy greens such as Spinach, Mustards, Salad mix, and Frisee are generally the most wilt-prone items in your share.
 They should last up to a week in the the fridge, but we’d still recommend consuming them relatively quickly after pick-up.

 - Hardier braising greens such as Kale, Chard, and Collards can generally last a bit longer before wilting.
 (Also, since these greens are generally cooked, it’s not as consequential if they get a bit wilty before consumption)

 - Broccoli, cauliflower, kohlrabi, brussels and cabbage will all store a bit better than greens, but not quite as long as roots.
 Broccoli is the quickest to turn yellow and rot, while cabbage can last several week.

 - Roots such as carrots, beets, parsnips, rutabaga, leeks and winter radishes can last many weeks if stored properly in the fridge.
 Since moisture loss happens mostly through the leaves, we’d recommend removing the greens before refrigeration.
 Greens can be composted, or in the case of beets, saved as a separate item to be consumed like spinach (so tasty!).